Fine art photography is the most creative area of image capturing. Here, you need to rely on your own ideas and vision.

 Now that you have created some fine art photographs, how will you know how you price them?
 One way is to look at what your competitors are selling and how much for.

-Looking at ETSY, you can see many photographers and their work, which will be of similar sizes to your own prints.
-This will give you a competitive price, but it might not be realistic.
+Looking at Etsy, you can see many photographers’ work, which will be of similar sizes to your own art prints.

 Without some kind of online presence, how will people learn about you and see your work?